-Charis was first seen on our screens in 2011 as the presenter & designer on The New Reclaimers on UKTVhome, which was a makeover series with a difference.
+I was first on your screens in 2011 as the presenter & designer on The New Reclaimers on UKTVhome, which was a makeover series with a difference.
 The raw materials, furniture & home furnishings used in the homes were sourced much cheaper than their usual RRP.
-Charis found these items by buying second hand from reuse centres, charity shops and discounted & discontinued lines.
-She also up cycled old unwanted items of furniture & home wares to give the family’s the beautiful, yet functional rooms they had always dreamed of.
+I found these items by buying second hand from reuse centres, charity shops and discounted & discontinued lines.
+I also upcycled old unwanted items of furniture & home wares to give the family’s the beautiful, yet functional rooms they had always dreamed of.
 This was the first upcycling ‘maker’ show on British television, which set the standard for many to come.

 So how did Charis come to be The Salvage Sister I hear you ask…

-Charis’ father was born in 1936 and grew up through World War 2, during food & textile rations.
-This had a profound effect on Mr Williams who grew into a very waste conscious man, and has been known to ration toilet paper, among other essentials… not his most liked trait by his teenage daughters as they grew up!
+My father was born in 1936 and grew up through World War 2 during the blitz, and food & textile rations.
+This had a profound effect on Mr Williams who grew into a very waste conscious man, and has been known to ration toilet paper, among other essentials… not the trait most appreciated by his teenage daughters as they grew up!
 He also ran his own painting & decorating business which where Charis learnt a great deal about DIY & giving interiors a professional finish.

-Her Mother, Mrs Williams started up ‘Revamp Fancy Dress’ in a back street of Brighton’s cosmopolitan North Laine when Charis was just five years old.
-The destined Salvage Sister accompanied her Mother to several car boot sales every Sunday looking for vintage & retro clothing, shoes & accessories.
-They also went on regular trips to Amsterdam to find one of a kind vintage 1960’s & 70’s clothing & platforms to hire in the shop.
-Charis gained her bargain spotting eye & learnt how to barter with the best… her Mum.
+My Mother, Mrs Williams started up ‘Revamp Fancy Dress’ in a back street of Brighton’s cosmopolitan North Laine when I was just five years old.
+I accompanied my Mother to several car boot sales every Sunday looking for vintage & retro clothing, shoes & accessories.
+We also went on regular trips to Amsterdam to find one of a kind vintage 1960’s & 70’s clothing & platforms to hire in the shop.
+I gained my bargain spotting eye & learnt how to barter with the best!

 The future for The Salvage Sister